TeraDew/minecraft-fisher/README.md

 ## Requirements and installation:

 This code has been tested with Python 3.6, but *should* work with Python 3+.
+It works well with Minecraft Bedrock Edtion 1.6.1.

 Required packages:
 - Pillow